Photo taken in accordance with marine turtle permit #MTP-20-099

 - Bug spray (please apply in the parking lot when you arrive)

 - A drink and snack while waiting at the Coastal Center (please, no food once we arrive at the nesting beach)

 - No smoking, vaping, or alcohol consumption during any phase of the turtle walk program

 *Please do NOT bring any flashlights, cameras, or cellphones on the beach.
 The use of any light or flash photography can disturb nesting turtles and is not permitted on our turtle walks.

 No refunds or date swaps will be granted if cancelled within seven days of your reserved date.
 Due to the popularity and off-hour timing of this program, last-minute cancellations will be considered a donation to support sea turtle education at Florida Oceanographic Society.

 - In the event that Florida Oceanographic Society must cancel a program, refunds will be issued, but date changes cannot be guaranteed.

-- Please include the same email address for ALL participants in your party.
+- Please include the same email address for ALL participants in your party when registering.

 - If you would prefer to book a “single-family” sea turtle walk for 5 or less guests, please contact Dr. Zack Jud, Director of Education, at firstname.lastname@example.org.